DaiwikMarrott/SecureThings_272_GP/README.md

 2. Open `index.html` in a web browser
 3. Use the form to submit emergency reports
 4. View submitted reports on the map and in the list
+5. Sort table by table header by clicking on a particular header
+6. Filter reports by panning map to different locations

 ## Key Features